postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ### Commenting on a request

-You can comment on requests via the [web dashboard](https://app.getpostman.com) or the Postman app.
+You can comment on requests via the [web Dashboard](https://app.getpostman.com) or the Postman app.
+The steps are the same for both.
 When you comment on a request, it's reflected in both the Dashboard and the app.

-1. In your Postman app, go to the collection with the request you want to comment on.
+1. In your Postman app or Dashboard, go to the collection with the request you want to comment on.
 2. At the top right, click **Comments**.
    * You'll also see if there are any other comments on the request.
 3. Leave your comment.